odygrd/quill/docs/overview.rst

 Latency of the First Log Message
 --------------------------------

 Upon the first log message from each thread, the library allocates a queue dynamically.
-For minimizing latency with initial log, consider calling :cpp:func:`quill::FrontendImpl::preallocate`.
+For minimizing latency with the initial log, consider calling :cpp:func:`quill::FrontendImpl::preallocate`.

 Configuration
 -------------